himalaya-digital/docker-laravel/README.md

 # docker-laravel

-## Still on development

 This docker setup for development laravel based project.
-Two way to use this:
+Still under development.

 ## How to use?
 First, choose the version, then...

 ### A. Without laravel project